qShuan/Cloth-Simulation/README.md

 4. **Build and run**

       Choose Release x64 configuration and build it from inside Visual Studio.
-Run it either directly from VS or launch the generated executable in the output directory (x64/Release/)
+Run it either directly from VS or launch the generated executable in the output directory (x64/Release/) - for that you need to move the Fonts folder to this location.